 As part of our business activities, we design and construct vehicle fueling stations that we either own and operate ourselves or sell to our customers.
 These activities require a significant amount of judgment in determining where to build and open fueling stations, including predictions about fuel demand that may not be accurate for any of the locations we target.
 As a result, we have built stations that we may not open for fueling operations, and we may open stations that fail to generate the volume or profitability levels we anticipate, either or both of which could occur due to a lack of sufficient customer demand at the station locations or for other reasons.
-For any stations that are completed but unopened, we would have substantial investments in assets that do not produce revenue, and for any stations in the third and fourth quarters of 2017 and recorded impairment charges in connection with these closures and other related actions.
+For any stations that are completed but unopened, we would have substantial investments in assets that do not produce revenue, and for any stations that are open and underperforming, we may decide to close the stations.
+We determined to close a number of underperforming stations in the third and fourth quarters of 2017 and recorded impairment charges in connection with these closures and other related actions.
+As of December 31, 2022, we had 26 nearly completed stations with a carrying amount of \$47.5 million that were not open for fueling operations.
 We do not know when or if these stations will open, and some of these stations are subject to agreements that may expire prior to us being able to open such stations.
 Closure of these and/or any other stations could result in substantial additional costs and non-cash asset impairments or other charges and could cause the price of our common stock to decline.

 We also face many operational challenges in connection with our station design and construction activities.
 For example, we may not be able to identify suitable locations for the stations we or our customers seek to build.
 Additionally, even if preferred sites can be located, we may encounter land use or zoning difficulties, problems with utility services, challenges obtaining and retaining required permits and approvals or local resistance, including due to reduced operations of permitting agencies because of health crises, any of which could prevent us or our customers from building new stations on these sites or limit or restrict the use of new or existing stations.
 Any such difficulties, resistance or limitations or any failure to comply with local permit, land use or zoning requirements could restrict our activities or expose us to fines, reputational damage or other liabilities, which would harm our business and results of operations.
-In addition, we act as the general contractor and construction work.
+In addition, we act as the general contractor and construction manager for new station construction and facility modification projects, and we typically rely on licensed subcontractors to perform the construction work.
 We may be liable for any damage we or our subcontractors cause or for injuries suffered by our employees or our subcontractors' employees during the course of work on our projects.
 Additionally, shortages of skilled subcontractor labor could significantly delay a project or otherwise increase our costs.
 Further, our expected profit from a project is based in part on assumptions about the cost of the project, and cost overruns, delays or other execution issues may, in the case of projects we complete and sell to customers, result in our failure to achieve our expected margins or cover our costs, and in the case of projects we build and own, result in our failure to achieve an acceptable rate of return.
 If any of these events occur, our business, operating results and liquidity could be negatively affected.